 Adults with ID/DD are more likely to lead sedentary lifestyles, and seven times more likely to report inadequate social and emotional support than people without disabilities

 Individuals with ID/DD are significantly more likely to report being in fair or poor health, with 33% of them not participating in any kind of exercise for months on end

 69% of adults with disabilities are still living in their childhood home, with limited physical and social-emotional opportunity amongst peers

 The statistics above, coupled with the lack of rigor and routine that school used to bring, can lead to regression in the physical, social, and emotional wellbeing of adults with ID/DD.

 What is EBA?

-Every Body Athletics’ mission is to make a lasting impact on the quality of life for adults with intellectual and developmental disabilities (ID/DD) by increasing physical, social, and emotional wellbeing through group athletic training.
+Every Body Athletics’ mission is to make a lasting impact on the physical, social, and emotional wellbeing of adults with intellectual and developmental disabilities (ID/DD) through group athletic training.